juaneduardodelgado/qmqtt/README.md

 QMQTT
 =====

-mqtt client for Qt with support for WSS connections.
-Tested with the AWS IoT broker.
+A Mqtt client implementation.
+The project was derived from its original repository to support QT4 projects and to add functionality like WSS connections.
+The WSS support was added mostly to use the AWS IoT Broker.

 DEPENDENCIES